 - ARRs as an Offset to Congestion.
 ARRs have not served as an effective mechanism to return all congestion revenues to load.
-For the first seven months of the 2024/2025 planning period, ARRs and self scheduled FTRs offset 55.9 percent of total congestion.
+For the first ten months of the 2024/2025 planning period, ARRs and self scheduled FTRs offset only 51.3 percent of total congestion.
 Congestion payments by load in some zones were more than offset and congestion payments in some zones were less than offset.
-Load has been underpaid congestion revenues by \$4.6 billion from the 2011/2012 planning period through the first seven months of the 2024/2025 planning period.
-The cumulative offset for that period was 69.6 percent of total congestion. - ARR Payments.
-For the first seven months of the 2024/2025 planning period, the ARR target allocations, which are based on the nodal price differences from the Annual FTR Auction, were \$1,429.7 million, while PJM collected \$1,654.3 million from the combined Long Term, Annual and Monthly Balance of Planning Period FTR Auctions.
-For the 2023/2024 planning period, the

-ARR target allocations were \$1,592.2 million while PJM collected \$1,874.5 million from the combined Annual and Monthly Balance of Planning Period FTR Auctions.
+Load has been underpaid congestion revenues by \$4.8 billion from the 2011/2012 planning period through the first ten months of the 2024/2025 planning period.
+The cumulative offset for that period was only 68.7 percent of total congestion. - ARR Payments.
+For the first ten months of the 2024/2025 planning period, the ARR target allocations, which are based on the nodal price differences from the Annual FTR Auction, were \$1,443.9 million, while PJM collected \$1,661.8 million from the combined Long Term, Annual and Monthly Balance of Planning Period FTR Auctions.
+For the 2023/2024 planning period, the ARR target allocations were \$1,592.2 million while PJM

-- ARR.
-For the first seven months of the 2024/2025 planning period there was not enough day-ahead congestion revenue to pay FTR target allocations.
-As a result, \$77.1 million of FTR auction revenue was transferred from ARR holders to FTR holders.
+- collected \$1,874.5 million from the combined Annual and Monthly Balance of Planning Period FTR Auctions. - ARR.
+For the first ten months of the 2024/2025 planning period there was not enough day-ahead congestion and FTR auction revenue to pay FTR target allocations.
+As a result, all \$159.6 million of FTR auction revenue over ARR target allocations was transferred from ARR holders (load) to FTR holders.
 Although PJM refers to this as a surplus, there is no such thing as surplus FTR auction revenue based on market logic.
 FTR Auction revenue results from the market prices paid by willing FTR buyers, should be paid to ARR holders, and should not be returned to FTR buyers for any reason. - Residual ARRs.
 Residual ARRs are only available on contract paths prorated in Stage 1 of the annual ARR allocation, are only effective for single, whole months and cannot be self scheduled.
 Residual ARR clearing prices are based on monthly FTR auction clearing prices.
 Residual ARRs with negative target allocations are not allocated to participants.
-Instead they are removed and the model is rerun. - In the first seven months of the 2024/2025 planning period, PJM allocated a total of 12,242.3 MW of residual ARRs with a total target allocation of \$7.1 million, down from 15,045.3 MW, with a total target allocation of \$5.0 million, in the same period of the 2023/2024 planning period. - ARR Reassignment for Retail Load Switching.
-There were 26,290 MW of ARRs associated with \$0.5 million of revenue that were reassigned for the first seven months of the 2024/2025 planning period.
+Instead they are removed and the model is rerun. - In the first ten months of the 2024/2025 planning period, PJM allocated a total of 27,611.0 MW of residual ARRs with a total target allocation of \$21.5 million, up from 21,249.5 MW, with a total target allocation of \$7.2 million, in the same period of the 2023/2024 planning period. - ARR Reassignment for Retail Load Switching.
+There were 31,951 MW of ARRs associated with \$0.7 million of revenue that were reassigned for the first ten months of the 2024/2025 planning period.
 There were 34,601 MW of ARRs associated with \$0.8 million of revenue that were reassigned in the 2023/2024 planning period.